gominima/minima/README.md

 	// renders an html file with data to the page Render(path string, data interface{}) *Response

+	// custom method when there's an error
+	Error(content interface{}) *Response

+	// closes io.Writer connection from the route CloseConn() *Response

 	// redirects to given url
 	Redirect(url string) *Response

 	// sets header status
 	Status(code int) *Response

+	//cookie methods
+	SetCookie(cookie *http.Cookie) *Response // sets a new cookie to the response

+	SetCookie(cookie *http.Cookie) *Response // clears a cookie to the response

 }

 type Req interface {
 	// minima request interface is built on http.Request

-	// returns param from route url
+	// returns param from route
 	GetParam(name string) string

+	// sets a new param to the request instance SetParam(key string, value) string

+	//returns query param from route url
+	GetQueryParam(key string) string

 	// returns path url from the route
 	GetPathURL() string